 The Performance Share Plan 2021–2024 consists of two two-year performance periods, calendar years 2021–2022 and 2023–2024.
 A performance period is followed by a two-year restriction period.
 The Board of Directors of the company decides on the plan’s performance criteria and targets to be set for each criterion at the beginning of a performance period.
 During the performance period 2021–2022, the Management Team members belong to the target group of the Performance Share Plan.

-The Share Bonus Plan offers the key employees in the target group an opportunity to earn the company’s shares as a reward by converting into shares the portion decided by the Board of Directors of the performance bonus to be earned in the performance-based bonus scheme for 2022.
+The Share Bonus Plan offers the key employees in the target group an opportunity to earn the company’s shares as a reward by converting into shares the portion decided by the Board of Directors of the performance bonus to be earned in the performance-based bonus scheme.
 Before the reward payment, the performance bonus converted into shares will be multiplied by the reward multiplier decided by the Board of Directors.
-Preliminary, approximately 60 key employees, including the members of the company’s Management Team belong to the target group of the Share Bonus Plan
+Approximately 60 key employees, including the members of the company’s Management Team belong to the target group of the Share Bonus Plan